vkommu1/vkommu1/README.md

 ### Hi I'm Veena! 👋

-I am pursuing my Bachelor's in Computer Science and Engineering at UCLA.
+I am a 2n year student pursuing my Bachelor's in Computer Science and Engineering at UCLA.

-I am 2nd year student, however have senior standing, and therefore want to take a gap quarter and do an internship instead.

 My LinkedIn profile is: https://www.linkedin.com/in/veenakommu